chrnnk/windows-server/LAPS/README.md

 Run the file as Administrator and install all components.

-Extend the Active Directory schema by running the below two PowerShell commands:
+Extend the Active Directory schema by opening PowerShell as an Administrator, while logged in as a member of Schema Admins.
+Then run the below two PowerShell commands:
 ```
 Import-Module AdmPwd.PS
 Update-AdmPwdADSchema